 A test designer almost never has access to an authoritative guide to what should be tested, let alone what should be expected.
 And what guides are available are subject to interpretation.
 In real life, most test design is based on inferences or taken from experience that the tester infers is relevant.
 Moreover, these inferences change over time.
 To think like a tester is to be adept at the art of exploratory inference.

-3. Good testers think technically, creatively, critically, and practically
+3. A Good tester thinks technically, creatively and practically

-Creative thinking– It is the ability to see possibilities and generate ideas.
-A tester will test only in ways that he can imagine testing.
-You will look only for problems that you imagine can exist.
+Creative thinking– It is the capability of seeing possibilities and generating ideas.
+Testers can only test in how they can imagine testing.
+You can only look for the issues which you imagine may exist.

 Practical thinking-It is the ability to put ideas into practice.
 It includes skills such as making test techniques, applying test tools and effort and fitting it within the scope of the project.